SaabriinMo/multinational-retail-data-centralisation730/README.md

 This project aims to collect sales data from different sources, clean it and upload the new data into a postgresql database in order to perform some analysis.
 These data sources include using AWS s3 buckets, AWS RDS, and  APIs and etc.

 The main motivation behind this project is to understand how data different sources are combined into one source.

+This project's main functionalities are in the following files:

+- data_cleaning.py: containing the DataCleaning class to clean the data
+- data_extraction.py: containing the DataExtractor class to extract data from multiple sources
+- database_utils.py: containing the DatabaseConnector to connect with postgres/AWS RDS

+The file that simulates the Extract, Clean and Upload the  data to the local database is in:

+- main.py: the main script containing the Extract, Clean and Upload logic to the database (i.e. PostgreSQL).

 ### Main technologies used